UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/doc/age-and-unemployment-rates-report.md

 <img src="../img/violin.png" width="70%" />

-###### Figure 1: Violin with Overlaying Jitter plots showing how the data is distributed for each age group
+###### Figure 1: Violin with Overlaying Jitter plots showing how the data is distributed for each age group where each jitter point represents a single observation.

 Findings
 --------